Important Things to Know

 VET Student Loans

-VET Student Loans from the Commonwealth government are available for approved Diploma and Advanced Diploma courses.
-Fees and Loan options.
+VET Student Loans from the Commonwealth Government are available for approved Diploma and Advanced Diploma courses.
+Make sure you read the Australian Government information about VET Student Loans and be aware of your obligations and census dates.

 Student Safety and Security